-- 1. On the front side of the sheet of paper, list all of your spiritual weaknesses and deficiencies.
-This is a private matter, not to be shared with your friends or family.
-(You might complete this part of the activity with the guidance of your parish priest in the context of confession.)
-This is not a competition to see who has the most sins, nor should you wear the bracelet in pride of your sins: that defeats the purpose.
-When listing your weaknesses consider pride, swearing, stealing, gossip, malice, not praying, lying, hatred, envy, greed, cruelty, etc. List them all! - 2.
-On the back of the sheet, list all of your spiritual strengths and virtues.
+- 2. On the back of the sheet, list all of your spiritual strengths and virtues.
 Consider helping at home, praying, helping your family, love, forgiveness, mercy, compassion, work, school, church, etc. - 3.
 Take the 8-inch cord or chain you have selected.
 Make sure it is sturdy, because you will be wearing it and slipping beads on and off for the entire period of the Triodion, Great Lent and Holy Week.
 Form a slipknot at one end.
 At the other end, place a clasp or another slipknot.
 Make sure that you can easily add and remove beads.

-- 4. This is not a contest to see who has the cutest bracelet.
+This is not a contest to see who has the cutest bracelet.
 Remember this during its construction.
 Add 10 of the beads you dislike to the bracelet first; these beads represent your sins and spiritual weaknesses and will make you aware of what you have to change.
-Place the remaining 10 beads in a plastic sandwich bag or other container. - 5.
-Now add your 10 of your favorite color beads.
+Place the remaining 10 beads in a plastic sandwich bag.

+- Now add your 10 of your favorite color beads.
 These beads represent your virtues.
-Put the remaining beads into the other bag or container. - 6.
+Put the remaining beads into the other bag. - 5.
 Tie or fasten the bracelet and place it on your right wrist.
 Every time you make the sign of the cross during, the bracelet will remind you of what you are working toward.